-The secretary for the Māori incorporation will maintain the share register by noting any share transfers or successions15 processed by the MLC.
+The secretary for the Māori incorporation will maintain the share register by noting any share transfers or successions 13 processed by the Māori Land Court.
 Shareholders can inspect the share register.

-The Māori incorporation may charge a fee to anyone other than a shareholder, or their agent, to inspect the register.
+The Māori incorporation may charge a fee to anyone other than a shareholder, or his or her agent, for inspecting the share register.